Are you using self-tanners and plan to step out in the sun? Do you often wonder can you tan with a self tanner on?

 Shave or Wax 24 Hours Before:

 If you wish to shave or wax your skin, you must do it 24 hours prior to your tanning appointment.
 It will help prepare your skin and give it enough time to settle for the tan.
 Doing it after the tan will only strip it away and defeat the entire purpose.
+For more on this check our article – can you get a spray tan or real tan after waxing.

 Change Your Position Frequently: